WebOrigami/docs/src/content/framework/intro1.md

 <span class="tutorialStep"></span> Update the names in `team.yaml` to use your name and the names of family members or friends. _That will make this tutorial much more fun._

-(If you're using StackBlitz, it may display a message saying "Project forked" to indicate that you're now working in your own copy of the tutorial project.
-You may need to restart the Origami server with `npm start`.)

 The `src/public` folder contains some other resources:

 - An `images` folder containing stock images to use as the full-size team member photos.
 In a real About Us site, you'd have real headshots for person.